dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-4.md

 ### Observations

 The profiler showed four functions dominating the profile: `gaussian_smooth`, `derivative_x_y`, `non_max_supp` and `apply_hysteresis`.
 It is possible to speed up each one of them.
-We brake down our summary into 4 parts which digs into particular function, and shows what it is doing and what our contestants did to make them faster.
+We break down our summary into 4 parts which dig into a particular function and show what it is doing and what our contestants did to make them faster.
 - [Part 1]({{ site.url }}/blog/2021/03/27/Summary-of-contest-4-part1): `gaussian_smooth`: loop multiversioning, loop interchange to achieve vectorization and sequential memory accesses.
 - [Part 2]({{ site.url }}/blog/2021/03/27/Summary-of-contest-4-part2): `derivative_x_y`: loop interchange for achieving sequential memory accesses.
 - [Part 3]({{ site.url }}/blog/2021/03/27/Summary-of-contest-4-part3): `non_max_supp`: reducing the number of branches, replace branches with arithmetics.